pachamaltese/janeaustenr/README.md

 ## How to Use This Package

 For some ideas on getting started with analyzing these texts, see my [blog post on sentiment analysis of Austen's novels](http://juliasilge.com/blog/If-I-Loved-NLP-Less/).
 For help within R, try `?persuasion` or similar for getting started with the data sets.

+This project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.